14 must-do summer events in Queensland

 2018 MTBA Cross-Country National Series Rounds 3 & 4: 13-14 January 2018

-Hosted as an operational trial ahead of the 2018 Gold Coast Commonwealth Games, the MTBA Cross-Country National Series Rounds 3 & 4 will be an adrenalin junkies dream come true.
+The MTBA Cross-Country National Series Rounds 3 & 4 will be an adrenaline junkies dream come true.
 Over two days of extreme downhill action, mountain bikers will compete in a range of categories from U15 to Masters.

 Second Gillette One Day International Australia vs England: 19 January 2018